husio/blog/content/post/error-handling/index.md

 ## Interesting reads

-If you want to read more on error handling in Go you may find below articles interesting.
+If you want to read more on error handling in Go you may find below links interesting.

 - [Error handling in Upspin](https://commandcenter.blogspot.com/2017/12/error-handling-in-upspin.html)